Clashes On Morocco Border As Madrid Accuses Rabat Of blackmail - UrduPoint

 However calm had seemingly returned to Ceuta on Thursday after Madrid moved quickly to deploy reinforcements and send most of the migrants back to Morocco.

-And after a restless night, the streets of nearby Moroccan border town of Fnideq were deserted, after thousands had gathered there earlier in the week to try to cross to Spain.
+And after a restless night, streets were deserted in the nearby Moroccan border town of Fnideq, where thousands had gathered earlier in the week to try to cross to Spain,.

-Moroccan authorities had charted buses to take people back to different cities in Morocco where they had come from, according to an AFP correspondent at the scene.
+Moroccan authorities had chartered buses to return people to different cities in Morocco where they had come from, with sources telling AFP around 3,000 had been transported away by late Thursday.

+A police sources told AFP: "Spain and Morocco have reached an agreement officialising what is happening in practice and since last night adults who entered Ceuta are being returned in groups".

 On Wednesday night hundreds of Moroccan youths had thrown stones at Moroccan forces guarding the border, forcing them to retreat.